0

 When using this part, the syntax for matching the text exactly can be tricky.
 Consider setting up a small test logicnet where you can verify your pattern match outside of the larger application.
 It can also be helpful to start with an easy pattern match (e.g. extracting a number) and then add complexity from there, testing at each step to insure your pattern is correct.

-In current installations (thru Release 8.0) the part does NOT reset when encountering an error, and will present any prior run answer.
+In current installations (up to v8.0) the part does NOT reset when encountering an error, and will present any prior run answer.
 To counter this, make sure to delete the result object prior to running the part.
 This will insure that in event of an error the output object will be null.

 Editor Fields

-This is where you enter the name of the data object containing the source string.
+Input value This is where you enter the name of the data object containing the source string.
 Use $() around the data object name.
+Text Mandatory

 Put the part of the pattern to be extracted to the found string inside parentheses.